Alex Kirilloff Player Props: Twins vs. Athletics

 Alex Kirilloff At The Plate

-- Kirilloff is batting .273 with nine doubles, four home runs and 21 walks.
+- Kirilloff is hitting .267 with nine doubles, four home runs and 22 walks.

-- In 5.4% of his games this season, he has hit a home run, and 2% of his trips to the dish.
+- Looking at the 57 games he has played this year, he's went deep in three of them (5.3%), and in 2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.